 This Index’s assessment of the global operating environment focused on three key regions—Europe, the Middle East, and Asia—because of their importance relative to U.S. vital security interests.

-Finally, the status of U.S. military power is addressed in three areas: capability (or modernity), capacity, and readiness.
+Finally, the status of U.S. military power is addressed in three areas: capability (or modernity); capacity; and readiness.
 All three are fundamental to success even if they are not de facto determinants of success, something we explain further in the section.
-Also addressed is the condition of the United States’ nuclear weapons capability, assessing it in areas that are unique to this military component and critical to understanding its real-world viability and effectiveness as a strategic deterrent.
+Also addressed are the condition of the United States’ nuclear weapons capability, assessing it in areas that are unique to this military component and critical to understanding its real-world viability and effectiveness as a strategic deterrent, and the country’s ballistic missile defense (BMD) capabilities.

 Assessing the Global Operating Environment